- Employee Management

 5. Data Insights and People Analytics: Actions speak louder than words.

 HR metrics or “people goals,” once considered ambiguous, are now the driving force and clearest indicator of organizational health.
 And it’s never been easier to get detailed usage metrics from an all-in-one integrated payroll and HR solution.
-Now, you can see exactly most active Community users, general tone and sentiment across your teams, and more, with the Modern Workforce Index.
+Now, you can see the most active Community users, general tone and sentiment across your teams, and more, with the Modern Workforce Index.
 Dive into the data and see where the gaps are.
-Paylocity’s client data reveals that companies with a higher workforce metrics like organizational health saw two to three times the savings for their return on investment, proving that automation saves them significant time and money.*
+Paylocity’s client data reveals that companies with higher workforce metrics like organizational health saw 2-3 times ROI savings, proving that automation saves them significant time and money.*

 Transparency is critical in this day in age, and having a tool to measure utilization, engagement, sentiment, tone, organizational health, time, and cost savings can provide the clarity your leadership craves.
 In a convenient dashboard, the Modern Workforce Index helps you see all the key metrics in an easily digestible way and offers personalized recommendations to help you tailor your communication plans to maximize your results.
 These customized suggestions help HR professionals like you, capitalize on the time savings so you can spend more time developing strategies and driving engagement.